Slanted and Enchanted: Critical reception and legacy

 Since its release, Slanted and Enchanted has appeared on many critics' best-of lists and is frequently cited as being among the most influential indie rock albums of the 1990s.
 In a retrospective review for AllMusic, Stephen Thomas Erlewine cited the album as "a left-field classic" and "one of the most influential records of the '90s".
 He praised the album's songwriting, and closed his review saying: "Some listeners may initially find the lo-fi sound of the record inaccessible, but the sheer strength of Pavement's songs settles in after a few plays."
 In 2002, Pitchfork awarded the album their maximum grade of 10.0/10.0 in a review of the album's reissue, and in 2003, the website ranked it as the fifth greatest album of the 1990s.
 Rolling Stone called Slanted and Enchanted "the quintessential indie rock album" and placed the record on its list of the 500 greatest albums of all time.

 Slanted and Enchanted was included in the 2014 reference book Gimme Indie Rock by music journalist Andrew Earles.
 He wrote: "The 1992 release of Pavement's proper full-length debut did not result in the permanent transformation of the musical landscape across the entire underground-to-mainstream spectrum the way Nirvana's Nevermind did that same year.
-But Slanted and Enchanted was resonsible for a kind of miniature variation of that same kind of change, when viewed from an indie rock perspective. [...]
+But Slanted and Enchanted was responsible for a kind of miniature variation of that same kind of change, when viewed from an indie rock perspective. [...]
 Slanted and Enchanted is such an excellent album that that it begat a sort of cure, generating unrealistic expectations of the band that created the record, while producing many would-be clones of that same band."
-In 2017, Billboard called it a "slacker masterpiece" and "the definitive indie rock album".
+In 2017, Billboard called it a "slacker masterpiece" and "the definitive indie rock album."

 Andy Price wrote for Guitar.com in 2021: "Slanted and Enchanted was a felicitous moment-seizer.
 And one which prescribed the DIY ethos of independent music for decades to come."
 Mike Powell of Pitchfork said in 2022: "Pavement weren't the only early-'90s band that turned noise into something like pop—Nirvana and Sonic Youth did the same—but the low-key charm of Slanted and Enchanted felt different.
 Whatever angst they might've felt was sublimated by a bookishness and sense of grandeur that made even their feedback seem sweet. [...]
 To gentle hearts inspired by punk's freedom but wigged out by its intensity, they served as proof that not every revolution demands a fight."